Aruba: Domestic Corporate Taxation

 Calculation of Taxable Base

-One third first-year capital allowances are available.
+A third of first-year capital allowances are available.
 Intellectual property assets can be depreciated over their useful lives; goodwill generated on purchase is depreciated over three to five years.

 The New Fiscal Regime introduced a further limitation on the deductibility of interest paid or accrued on borrowings and on payments for the use of material or immaterial rights or for services rendered to an entity resident outside of Aruba, unless: